The future is theatrical.

 Detroit Bus and Walking Tour

 Join us for an optional afternoon in the Motor City on Friday, June 21.
 Departing from the Michigan Theater, this tour will include visits to Detroit’s art house cinemas and historic landmarks.
 Featuring some of the country’s most stunning Art Deco skyscrapers and an iconic skyline, Detroit was the first city to be named a UNESCO City of Design.
 We will return to Ann Arbor in the evening.
-Additional registration is required for tour.
+Additional registration is required for tour, space is limited.

 (Optional) Detroit Tour Schedule: